Automatic Water Dispenser using Arduino

 }

-Make the connections as shown in the circuit and upload the below given program into your Arduino board.
-Make some simple arrangement to connect the solenoid valve to the water inlet and power up the circuit using the 12V adapter to the DC jack of Arduino board.
-Make sure the on board LED is turned off, this ensures that the Solenoid is also off.
-The set-up that I have made to demonstrate the project is shown below
+Make the connections as shown in the circuit and upload the program given below into your Arduino board.
+Make a simple arrangement to connect the solenoid valve to the water inlet and power up the circuit using the 12V adapter to the DC jack of the Arduino board.
+Make sure the on-board LED is turned off; this ensures that the Solenoid is also off.
+The setup that I have made to demonstrate the project is shown below

 Automatic Water Dispenser using Arduino in action